nimblehq/infrastructure-templates/.github/wiki/Trivy-local-running.md

 This project is using Trivy as a vulnerability scanner to replace the role of `tfsec` with some extra benefits:
 1. Access to more languages and features in the same tool.
 2. Access to more integrations with tools and services through the rich ecosystem around Trivy.
-3. Commercially supported by Aqua as well as by a the passionate Trivy community. tfsec will continue to remain available for the time being, although our engineering attention will be directed at Trivy going forward.

 ## Trivy Local Scan
 ```bash